-M&R is a leading international public interest firm that advises clients and colleagues on international criminal litigation around the world.
+M&R is a leading international public interest legal and consulting firm that advises colleagues on international criminal litigation around the world.
 Informed by the latest developments and personal experience in multiple jurisdictions, M&R lawyers provide sophisticated analysis, practical guidance, and thought leadership in several related areas.

 L. Kathleen Roberts and Maxine Marcus, Prosecuting Forced Marriage as a Form of Sexual Violence, (Un)Forgotten: Annual Report on the Prosecution of Sexual Violence as an International Crime, TRIAL International (2019).